Gold Functions and Switched Cube Functions Are Not 0-Extendable in Dimension $n > 5$: Introduction and Preliminaries

-A way to tackle the question on the nonlinearity of APN functions is to first focus on quadratic functions in dimension $n \geq 3$, whose lowest nonzero nonlinearity is known, and is equal to $2^{n-2}$, i.e. whose largest linearity less than $2^n$ equals $2^{n-1}$ (recall that as proved in \cite{carlet2010vectorial}, all APN functions in dimension $n\geq 3$ have strictly positive nonlinearity).
+A way to tackle the question on the nonlinearity of APN functions is to first focus on quadratic functions in dimension $n \geq 3$, whose lowest nonzero nonlinearity is known.
+Recall that as proved in \cite{carlet2010vectorial}, all APN functions in dimension $n\geq 3$ have strictly positive nonlinearity.
+The lowest nonlinearity of quadratic APN functions then equals $2^{n-2}$ (and the largest linearity less than $2^n$ equals $2^{n-1}$).
 A secondary construction of APN quadratic functions has been studied in \cite{DBLP:journals/corr/abs-2108-13280}, in which the functions are obtained as the extensions of APN quadratic functions in one less variable, and there is a way of imposing that the resulting APN function has nonlinearity $2^{n-2}$.
 This results in the following special type of quadratic APN functions, called \emph{0-extendable functions}.

 \begin{definition}[\cite{DBLP:journals/corr/abs-2108-13280}] Let $n \geq 3$.
 A quadratic APN function $F \colon \F_{2^n} \rightarrow \F_{2^n}$ is called \emph{0-extendable} if there exists a linearized polynomial $L \in \F_{2^n}[X]$ and a non-zero element $a \in \F_{2^n}$ such that the function